Philosophical Counseling as an Alternative to Psychotherapy

-Philosophical counseling is in other words a rebirth of that kind of dialogue, which is not based on religious/political doctrines, ideologies, myths or conceptions (or as today: psychological theories/management theories), but on realization and inner transformation, and which has been used by great masters such as Socrates, Epicurus, Confucius, Ramana Maharshi, Krishnamurti, Dalai Lama and Eckhart Tolle - see my article The philosophy of Krishnamurti.
+Philosophical counseling is in other words a rebirth of that kind of dialogue, which is not based on religious/political doctrines, ideologies, myths or conceptions (or as today: psychological theories/management theories), but on realization and inner transformation, and which has been used by great masters such as Socrates, Epicurus, Confucius, Ramana Maharshi, Krishnamurti, and Dalai Lama - see my article The philosophy of Krishnamurti.

 Even though these masters give answers to questions, then these answers therefore are not conclusions to anything, as you for example see it in politics or religion.
 The answers are only tools for the questioner´s own self-inquiry.
 That will say, that they are a help discovering the implicit philosophical questions of the problems, and investigating them in a meditative-existential way.
 And this is the central about philosophical counseling.
 This also means, that philosophical counseling is not a philosophy-class (teaching history of philosophy).
 And if there are involved answers, which other philosophers or theories have given, then it is only with the purpose of the self-inquiring practice.

 In that connection philosophical counseling contains three important concepts: